Manu1175/challenge-ci-cd-github/README.md

 ## 🚀 Deployment

 The deployment process is automated via GitHub Actions.
-Upon pushing changes to the main branch, the CI/CD pipeline will:
+Upon pushing changes to the main, qa, dev branches, the CD pipeline will:

-1. Run tests to verify code integrity.
+1. Install python and dependencies
+2. Lint with ruff
+3. Runs tests
-2. Deploy the application to the specified environment.
+4. Deploy the application to the specified environment.
+Selects correct environment and secrets depending on branch.
+Echoes deployment message.

+The CI will on a pull request from a branch to main trigger:

+1. Build python and dependencies
+2. Run tests to verify code integrity.

 This project is also deployed on **Streamlit Cloud**:

 - **Production (main)**: [challenge-ci-cd-github ∙ main ∙ app/main.py](https://challenge-ci-cd-app-main.streamlit.app/)
 - **QA (qa)**: [challenge-ci-cd-github ∙ qa ∙ app/main.py](https://challenge-ci-cd-app-quality-assurance.streamlit.app/)
 - **Development (dev)**: [challenge-ci-cd-github ∙ dev ∙ app/main.py](https://challenge-ci-cd-app-dev.streamlit.app/)

-## 🔧 Customizing Workflows

-The CI/CD workflows are defined in `.github/workflows/ci-cd.yml`.
-You can customize the pipeline by modifying this file to suit your specific deployment needs.

 ## Visuals